Chilik (river): Location

 In the valley of the river is the village of Shelek with the same name, the former Administrative centre of the Chilik district of Almaty region (now merged with the Enbekshikazakh District).
-Also in the valley of the river are the villages of Malybai, Bijanova, Bayseit, Sarybulak, Milyanfan and Masak.
+Also in the river valley are the villages of Malybai, Bijanova, Bayseit, Sarybulak, Milyanfan and Masak.

 Current

 The Chilik, in its upper course Jangyryk, is 245 km long, and has a drainage basin of 4980 km2 It originates on the Jangyryk glacier, on the southern slope of Trans-Ili Alatau.
 It then goes to the Ili valley, where it is divided into the Kur-Chilik and Ulhun-Chilik branches.
 It flows into the Kapchagay Reservoir.
 Tributaries to Zhenishke.
 The average annual water discharge is 63 km from the mouth 32.2 m3 per sec.
 The water of the river is mainly used for the purpose of irrigation.
 Recently, the river has become increasingly popular as an object of tourism for extreme water sports (also includes the Sharyn River, Kazan River and Koksu River).